CryptoBlades/cb-gitbook-wiki/combat/fighting/calculating-player-power.md

 The elemental advantage in regards to character against enemy is as follows:

 * Fire beats Earth
-* Earth beats Lightning
+* Earth beats Air
-* Lightning beats Water
+* Air beats Water
 * Water beats Fire

 Trait Bonus gets evaluated and then multiplied with Aligned Power to get the players final power value.